 “Outlaw Gardener” Finds a Way

-Cristina’s lives in a nice neighborhood, but it’s governed by a restrictive homeowner’s association, aka, HOA, that prohibits vegetable gardening in the front yard.
+Cristina’s lives in a nice neighborhood, but it’s governed by a restrictive homeowner’s association.
+Her HOA gardening rules prohibits vegetable gardening in the front yard.
 This is not unusual.

-Cristina shared on OrganicGardening.com the clause in her HOAs rules:
+Cristina shared the clause in her HOAs rules:

 Article VI, Section 10: Vegetable gardens shall be allowed in the rear or side portions of said lots only.

-Cristina said, “If I wanted homegrown tomatoes, I had to break the rule.
-And so I became an outlaw.
-I expanded the planting beds along the foundation and stole some land from the lawn.
-I ripped out several overly sheared shrubs and replaced them with blueberries.
+Cristina said, “If I wanted homegrown tomatoes, I had to break the rule, so I became an outlaw.
+I expanded the planting beds along the foundation and stole some land from the lawn, then ripped out several overly sheared shrubs and replaced them with blueberries.
 I added an herb garden, planted native flowers, and began to sneak vegetables into the mix.

-“Incognito edibles” became Cristina’s guiding theme for her garden.
+The guiding theme for Cristina’s garden became “Incognito edibles”.
 Below is a picture of Cristina’s front yard garden.
 She came up with a fantastic list of ornamental edibles to use whenever possible.
-And it worked.
+And it worked!

 The garden thrived, and the neighborhood noticed.
 Folks began to stop and chat while I weeded.
 Several drivers rolled their windows down to shout encouragement.
-No one complained about the vegetables.4)http://www.organicgardening.com/learn-and-grow/confessions-of-an-outlaw-gardener?page=0,1
+No one complained about the vegetables.

 Three cheers for good and supportive neighbors!

-A perfectly benign front yard garden workaround is to use edible landscape plants, such as dwarf fruit trees and bushes, and vegetables mixed in with florals.
-You may also enjoy our article on the foodscaping topic, where we also get into the psychology of why HOA’s are so restrictive and how to work around it:6)https://gardensall.com/want-to-garden-for-a-living-heres-a-business-idea-ready-to-bloom/
+A perfectly benign front yard garden workaround is to use attractive edible landscape plants, such as dwarf fruit trees and bushes, and vegetables mixed in with florals.
+You may even be able to grow tomatoes if placed in an attractive planter or pot and blended in well within the landscape design.

 Imagine this “picture book” home yard garden multiplied times all the homes in the subdivision pictured above (or as many of them as would want to!).

-If you’re loving this and want more examples of the concept of yard gardening, you may also enjoy this article.10)https://www.gardensall.com/edible-ground-cover-plants-to-foodscape-your-yard/
+If you’re loving this and want more examples of the concept of yard gardening, you may also enjoy this article on edible ground covers.